Association of Eastern Canadian Sea Kayaking

 14 Carryover Cove: As the name implies, this once

-15 Abriels Fish Plant: Usually fresh fish and always
+15 Abriels Fish Plant: Usually fresh fish and lobster (during season), always

 Ferguson's pound a few miles west, and smoked fish-salmon,

-mackerel, and trout at Willie Krauch's in Tangier.
+mackerel, trout and eel at Willie Krauch's in Tangier.

-outfitting business is located on Mason Point Road where you
+outfitting business along the Eastern Shore is located on Mason Point Road where you